 Become a ZNA Member Today!!

 Japan is the heartland of nishikigoi and by becoming a ZNA member you will strengthen our ties to ZNA as well as receiving a monthly publication called Nichirin.
-This magazine offers an abundance of information on koi varieties, events around the world, breeders’ backgrounds & current quests, what’s new in the koi world and a history of how our hobby came to be, just to touch a few areas!
+This magazine offers an abundance of information on koi varieties, events around the world, breeders’ backgrounds, current ZNA Koi Shows, what’s new in the koi world and a history of how our hobby came to be, just to touch a few areas!

 You can find more information about ZNA at their website….
 ZEN NIPPON AIRINKAI

 If you would like more information about ZNA, please feel free to email Larry Christianson, our ZNA Membership director at Lrcconst@hevanet.com

 The Pacific Northwest Koi Clubs Association (PNKCA) is a regional association of Koi clubs located in Oregon, Idaho, Washington, Alberta, and British Columbia.

 The Association’s purpose is to promote all aspects of the hobby of Koi keeping but especially those that are pertinent to the Northwest.

 An annual convention.
 Each year a different club in a different city is host of the convention.
 This is a great time to meet with other Koi keepers from throughout the Pacific Northwest and from throughout the world.
 Our programs on various aspects of Koi keeping include some of the finest experts from the Pacific Northwest and from throughout the country.
 The convention includes a trade show, excellent banquet, an auction and a tour of some of the hosting club’s finest ponds.